-Myasthenia gravis is an autoimmune disorder in which the immune system mistakenly attacks the connections between nerve cells and muscle cells disrupting communication between the two systems.
+MG is an autoimmune disorder in which the immune system produces self-reactive antibodies that mistakenly attack the connections between nerves and muscle cells, disrupting communication between the two systems.
 The ultimate result is muscle weakness.

 Mestinon was developed more than half a century ago when the modern concept of clinical trials did not exist.
 The evidence for its effectiveness mostly comes from retrospective studies and clinical experience.
-These studies have shown an objective and marked clinical effect of Mestinon, as well as a good safety profile in patients with myasthenia gravis.
+These studies have shown an objective and marked clinical effect of Mestinon, as well as a good safety profile in MG patients.

-Mestinon is used as the first-line treatment for all forms of myasthenia gravis.
-It also is considered suitable as a long-term treatment in patients with generalized, non-progressive, and milder forms of myasthenia gravis, and as an add-on therapy in patients with severe disease who also are receiving immunotherapy.
-However, similar to other acetylcholinesterase inhibitors, it provides only partial and temporary benefits, and most patients also require treatments that suppress the immune system.
+The therapy is used as a first-line treatment for all MG forms.
+It also is considered suitable as a long-term treatment in patients with generalized, non-progressive, and milder forms of MG, and as an add-on therapy in people with severe disease who also are receiving immune-suppressing therapies.
+However, similar to other acetylcholinesterase inhibitors, it provides only partial and temporary benefits, with most patients also requiring treatments that suppress the immune system.